Xaidor/Xaidor/README.md

 ### My Goals
 - Integrate AI models to web applications.
 - Automate everything with CI/CD.
+- Deepen knowledge of Kubernetes & container orchestration
 - Master web server configurations to improve performance and security.
 - Deepen understanding of security technologies and best practices.
-- Continuously challenge myself with new tools and technologies.
+- Continue growing in C++ and SQL

 ---
-  Feel free to check out my repositories and projects.
   I'm always open to feedback and collaboration.
+Feel free to explore my repositories and reach out.
 Let's innovate together!